theBowja/genshin-db/examples/examples.md

   foodtype: 'SPECIALTY',
   foodfilter: 'ATK-Boosting Dish',
   foodcategory: 'Atk_CritRate',
   effect: "Increases all party members' CRIT Rate by 20% and CRIT DMG by 20% for 300s.
-In Co-Op Mode, this effect only applies to your own character(s)",
+In Co-Op Mode, this effect only applies to your own character(s).",
   description: "Diluc's specialty.
 Feast your eyes and then your stomach upon this delicacy as the soft ribs melt in your mouth.
 Who knew Diluc was able to cook this well?",
   basedish: `"Pile 'Em Up"`,
   character: 'Diluc',